Emericdefay/poe-cobol-project/README.md

 Its purpose is to test all cases of GKCTRL01, to be sure that at any stage of the project, GKCTRL01 will assure its goal.

+### 2. MAXXX

+MAxxx are accessors routines that handle SQL request.
+`xxx` is replaced by :
+- CPT : Accessing ACCOUNT   table
+- DEV : Accessing DEVISE    table
+- HIS : Accessing HISTORY   table
+- OPE : Accessing OPERATION table

+Each accessor has authorisations to do particular requests :
+You can find out those authorisation here : [METHODS allowed](https://github.com/Emericdefay/poe-cobol-project/pull/2)

+### 2t.
+TSTMAJ01

+Its purpose is to check accessors' authorisations according to the check list above.

+### 3. MFMAJCPT

+This routine check if everything in the action is OK, then update the account

+### 4. GKMAJ001

+This routine read file line by line to feed a data struct.
+Then call another MFMAJCPT to update account with actions interpreted on those lines.

 ## ✍️ Authors <a name = "authors"></a>